 Famous national horses and riders pitched themselves against local heroes and amazing feats of high jumping were celebrated with enormous rivalry and enthusiasm.

 Rowley Doctor, one of the most famous riders of the Depression years was Aboriginal and he and Jimmy Callaghan (also Aboriginal) were the only riders clever enough to win competitions with the fiery, champion jumping pony Thumbs-Up.
 Why was this the case?
-Alan Chittick says simply that, ‘they really understood horses’, but I am eager to explore this question.
+Alan Chittick says simply that, ‘they really understood horses’.

 While the contribution of Aboriginal people to stock work in northern Australia is well recognised, participation of south-eastern riders in almost all aspects of bush horse riding including, buckjumping, rodeo, racing, high-jumping and circus pursuits is less well known.
-Through an Aboriginal lens, I will be re-looking at these areas, and back further still into the 19th century, to trace Aboriginal contributions through drovers, stockmen, black trackers and the native police.
+Back further still into the 19th century, Aboriginal contributions through drovers, stockmen, black trackers and the native police, merit more research.

 Bush culture horse sports

 Other horse sports generated through bush culture are also integral to the development of bush riding in Australia.
 Included will be early steeple chasing and the fine art of playing polo, which contributed to the development of the Waler breed and the formation of the legendary Australian Light Horse mounted regiments.
 These are subjects which fold naturally into the origins of bush horses and riders, as is the complex cult of the brumby, and the rise of the Australian Stock Horse and its much loved bush accoutrement, the stock-saddle.